andraugust/andraugust.github.io/bellman.md

 <center><img src="bellman/human.png"></center>

 ### Rolling Second
-If we roll second we know what score to beat, so instead of acting to minimizing final score we'll act to maximize probability of winning.
+If you roll second you know what score to beat, so instead of acting to minimizing final score it's best to maximize probability of winning, i.e., get a score lower than your opponent.
 Again it's helpful to start with an example.

-Suppose we roll two dice, resulting in $$(1,6)$$, and the opponent's score is $$5$$ and our score-so-far is $$3$$, and we don't have to take two.
-We'll parameterize the problem in terms of the _gap_ $$g$$ between our score and the opponent's score. __In order to win or tie we have to preserve $$g \ge 0$$__.
+Suppose you roll two dice, resulting in $$(1,6)$$, and the opponent's score is $$5$$ and your score-so-far is $$3$$, and you don't have to take two.
+We'll parameterize the problem in terms of the _gap_ $$g$$ between your score and the opponent's. __In order to win or tie you need $$g \ge 0$$__.
 In this example $$g=2$$.
-The decision tree below shows the actions we can take:
+This decision tree shows the available actions:

 <center><img src="bellman/roll-second.png"></center>